Bad Moon Rising: For The 99.5% Act Could Eliminate or Reduce Effectiveness of Critical Estate-Planning Tools

 - Reduction in the efficacy of using greater retained annuity trusts (“GRATs”) to reduce estate taxes;

-- No lack of control or lack of marketability discounts in non-actively traded interests in entities such as LLCs, in which family members have a controlling or majority interest ;
+- No lack of control or lack of marketability discounts in some assets in non-actively traded interests in entities such as LLCs, in which family members have a controlling or majority interest ;

 - No such discounts in interests also in any other such entities attributable to marketable securities or passive investment or non-business interests, except for certain “material participation” entities such as real property management companies;